-The Italian designed Dottus metal shoe cabinet provides a slim and sleek shoe storage solution that easily mounts on a wall.
-Use multiple cabinets in a modular layout for additional storage.
+The Italian designed Dottus (catalog – page 4) metal shoe cabinet provides a slim and sleek shoe storage solution.

 - 20″ x 6″ x 41″ h

-- Included are plastic bars, 1 per drawer, which horizontally lock in on both sides to help secure shoes when the drawers are folded close.
+- Included are plastic bars – 1 per drawer – locking in on both sides to help secure shoes when the drawers are folded close.

 - A vertical metal bar connects all the drawers together, making all drawers open / close at the same time.
 Get access to all your shoes with one motion.

-Each drawer is 12.5″ deep and easily stores the following:
+Each drawer is 12.5″ deep and stores the following: